Item: Challenges in forecasting, chile 2005

 -

-Title: Challenges in forecasting, chile 2005
+Title: Challenges in Forecasting, Chile 2005

 Proceedings: Proceedings Whistler 2008 International Snow Science Workshop September 21-27, 2008

-Authors: Matt McKee.
+Authors:

-Date: 9/25/2008
+Date: 2008-09-25

 Abstract: When accepting an Avalanche Forecasting job on the other side of the hemisphere it is hard to know exactly what you are getting yourself into.
 E-mails and short phone calls help keep the details hidden, and often this is the desired effect because once you're there, you're there.
 My scenario: Eighty miles of high altitude dirt road (fifty miles of it littered with avalanche paths), four mine portals, one hundred twenty miners, fifteen beacons, a mining camp and a road camp all located in two separate drainages.
 Within a few days of my arrival I found myself alone.
 My forecasting tools: a handheld anemometer/thermometer, and a couple homemade snow stakes.
 This presentation is about my experiences trying to keep a struggling mining operation alive during a big winter, and in the end how it came down to getting out alive.